tkoz0/factor-database/README.md

 # maintenance

-TODO needs instructions
+TODO improve this section

 - periodically clearing old rows from the logs table
-  - TODO make log viewing/clearing an option on an admin page
-- adding new numbers to database (TODO do this properly without prefactoring)
+- adding new numbers to database
+  - currently this should be done after prefactoring
+  - TODO handle small factors so this is not necessary
-- proving primality of probable primes (TODO script for this needs work)
+- proving primality of probable primes
-- changing status of unknown numbers (TODO no script for this yet)
+- changing status of unknown numbers to prime or composite

 # todo